 - Preparing Autistic & SEND Children for going back to school – Free online course by Reachout ASC (not PDA specific).

 - From Freedom to Lockdown by Holly Clarke (age 13) – Holly shares her perspective on lockdown and returning to school in this video with helpful insight and PDA support tips.

-- Back to School – a Social Story – The Rainbow Classroom
+- Back to School – a Social Story – The Rainbow Classroom (not PDA specific)

 – social stories etc.